 His slamming of Tucker Carlson for having the temerity (HOW DARE HE!) to criticize “Woar Heeeroe!”
 “Yeers inna Combatses” General Milley veers into farce and textbook rhetorical fallacyland and neatly elides his own trashing of a public figure, a seated President, into “That’s different” cloud-cuckoo-land.

-In other words, if you are a scion of a Democrat President, well, that’s a horse of a different color, and the rules don’t apply there?
+, well, that’s a horse of a different color, and the rules don’t apply there?

 Just like rules regarding handling classified government record communications don’t apply to certain classes of government employees, if they are of the Proper Party and married to the proper cigar aficionado?